generateme/metadoc/README.md

 Additional metadata tags macros and tooling to enhance `:doc` documentation for your code.
 Including:

-* Examples - add pure code snippets illustrating your functions.
+* Unit examples - add pure code snippets illustrating your functions.
 Simple examples can also be tests.
 * Categorization - group your functions in categories (many to many)
 * Constants - show all constants in one block, show also values.